pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ## What Is The Option To Use $expr Inside $match All About?

-MongoDB version 3.6 introduced the new [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/#op._S_expr) and the ability to use this `$expr` operator instead of the normal MQL query conditions for the content of a `$match` stage.
-Inside a `$expr`, if used in a `$match`, any composite expression can be used, made up of the `$` operator functions, the `$` field paths and the `$$` variables described earlier.
+MongoDB version 3.6 introduced the new [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) and the ability to use this `$expr` operator instead of the normal MQL query conditions for the content of a `$match` stage.
+Inside a `$expr`, if used in a `$match`, any composite expression can be leveraged, made up of the `$` operator functions, the `$` field paths and the `$$` variables described earlier.

-There a few situations that demand having to use `$expr` from inside a `$match` stage.
-Sometimes there may be a requirement to compare two fields of a record to determine whether to keep the record in the results based on the the outcome of this comparison.
+There are a few situations that demand having to use `$expr` from inside a `$match` stage, if the MQL `$where` operator is to be ignored (`$where` comes with various downsides and so should be avoided).
+Sometimes there may be a requirement to compare two fields of a record to determine whether to keep the record in the results based on the the outcome of that comparison.
 Another common situation is where there is a need to compute a value based on some existing fields and then compare the computed value with some specific criteria using a comparison operator.
 This is something that is impossible to achieve using normal `$match`/`find()`query conditions.

 Take the example of a `rectangles` collection holding data on different instances of rectangles and specifically their width and height, similar to the following: